scott45/Linux-levelup/README.md

 -  **apt-get** for online packages and **dpkg** on local packages for Ubuntu, debian, mint.
 -  **yum** for online packages and **RPM** for local packages access on Redhat, Fedora, Amazon linux.

-## Finding your way around the Linux system / Linux directories;
+## Finding your way around the Linux system / Linux directories

 Basic / fundamental commands